top of page

 Welcome back to Read Not Guess.

 We've been working for a few weeks now.
 How is your son or daughter doing so far?
-Today we're going to give you a few short exercises to test their ability to recognize sounds and blend them into words.
+Today we're going to give you a few short exercises to check their ability to recognize sounds and blend them into words.

 Let’s get started.